Had an issue with

 • Refund Delays: Customers often report long wait times for refunds from cancelled or postponed events.

-• Poor Customer Service Accessibility: Difficulty reaching Ticketek, limited phone support.
+• Poor Customer Service Accessibility: Complaints about being able to reach Ticketek, including their limited phone support, are often reported.

 • High Booking Fees: Complaints about extra charges for transactions and ticket delivery.